MANSIBAGOHIL/iot-temperature-heart-rate-monitor/README.md

-# iot-temperature-heart-rate-monitor
-Arduino and IoT prototype that measures temperature and pulse rate, displays readings on a 16x2 LCD, and sends data to ThingSpeak through an ESP8266-01.

 # Temperature and Heart Rate Monitoring Prototype

 An Arduino-based prototype that reads body-temperature and pulse-sensor signals, displays the results on a 16x2 LCD, and sends the readings to ThingSpeak through an ESP8266-01 Wi-Fi module.